Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-37</b>.
 Structure of spatial search structure &#118;tkCellLocator.
 The data structure represents a uniformly subdivided octree.</figcaption>
 </figure>

-vtkCellLocator is implemented as a uniformly subdivided octree with some peculiar characteristics (**Figure 8-37**).
+vtkCellLocator is implemented as a uniformly subdivided octree with some peculiar characteristics ({ref}`Figure 8-37 <Figure-8-37>`).
 Conventional octree representations use upward parent and downward children pointers to track parent and children octants.
 Besides the required list of entities (i.e., points or cells) in each octant, additional information about octant level, center, and size may also be maintained.
 This results in a flexible structure with significant overhead.
 The overhead is the memory resources to maintain pointers, plus the cost to allocate and delete memory.

 In contrast, vtkCellLocator uses a single array to represent the octree.
 The array is divided into two parts.
 The first part contains a list of parent octants, ordered according to level and octant child number.
 In the second part are the terminal, or leaf octants.
 The terminal octants are ordered on a regular array of buckets, just the same as vtkLocator.
 The terminal octants contain a list of the entities inside the octant.
 The parent octants maintain a value indicating whether the octant is empty, or whether something is inside it.
 (Both types of information are represented in the same portion of the octant structure.)
 Because the octree is uniformly subdivided, parent-child relationships, as well as octant locations, can be computed quickly using simple division operations.